ambekadeshmukh/K8s-Nodejs-Vault-Devsecops-Project/README.md

 # Secure Node.js Deployment with DevSecOps Pipeline

 This project demonstrates a complete DevSecOps implementation for deploying a secure Node.js web application using modern cloud-native technologies.
-The project incorporates security at every stage of the deployment pipeline.
+It incorporates security at every stage of the deployment pipeline.

 ## Architecture Overview